plone/training/docs/customizing-volto-light-theme/theming.md

     └── _variables.scss
 ```

-Remember that if you add new files to your ptoject, it will be necessary to restart your Plone frontend.
+Remember that if you add new files to your project, it will be necessary to restart your Plone frontend.

 ### `_variables.scss`